Economy of Ethiopia: History

 The 1974 revolution resulted in the nationalization and restructuring of the Ethiopian economy.
 After the revolution, the country's economy can be viewed as having gone through four phases.
 Internal political upheaval, armed conflict, and radical institutional reform marked the 1974-78 period of the revolution.
 There was little economic growth; instead, the government's nationalization measures and the highly unstable political climate caused economic dislocation in sectors such as agriculture and manufacturing.
 As a result of these problems, GDP increased at an average annual rate of only 0.4 percent.

 In the second phase (1978–1980), the economy began to recover as the government consolidated power and implemented institutional reforms.
 More important, security conditions improved as internal and external threats subsided.
 GDP grew at an average annual rate of 5.7 percent.

 In the third phase (1980–1985), the economy experienced a setback.
 Except for Ethiopian fiscal year (EFY) 1982/83, the growth of GDP declined.
 Manufacturing took a downturn as well, and agriculture reached a crisis stage, particularly due to drought that lead to widespread famine.

 In the fourth period (1985–1990), the economy continued to stagnate.
 GDP and the manufacturing sector also grew during this period, GDP increasing at an average annual rate of 5 percent.
 However, the lingering effects of the 1984-85 drought undercut these achievements and contributed to the economy's overall stag.

 Since 1991, the Ethiopian government has embarked on a program of economic reform, including privatization of state enterprises and rationalization of government regulation.
-While the process is still ongoing, the reforms have attracted much-needed foreign direct investment.
+While the process is still ongoing, the reforms have attracted foreign direct investment.

 In 2015, Ethiopia has 2,700 millionaires, a number that has more than doubled since 2007.
 Their fortunes are mainly built-in niches of economic rents (banks, mines, etc.) without investing in structural and strategic sectors (industrial production, infrastructure, etc.) and should in no way promote economic development or represent a source of competition for Western multinationals.

 The Ethiopian government is stepping up its efforts to attract foreign investors, particularly in the textile sector.
-They can now import their machines without customs duties, benefit from a tax exemption for ten years, rents much lower than market prices, and almost free water and electricity.
-Major brands have established themselves in the country, such as Decathlon, H&M and Huajian.
+They can now import their machines without customs duties, benefit from a tax exemption for ten years, pay rents much lower than market prices, and use very inexpensive water and electricity.
+Major brands have established themselves in the country, such as Decathlon, H&M, and Huajian.
 These companies also benefit from a cheap labor force, with a monthly salary of around 35 euros.
 Finally, trade agreements between Ethiopia and the European Union allow them to export duty-free.